-His recent body of work 'Untitled (ink on paper)' is a collection of autonomous, printed photographs.
-Although the images seem to depict a once existing reality, there are little or no clues why the photo was taken.
-The lack of context or descriptive titles challenges the viewer to intensify his view, and to dive into the little universes that the images present.
-His cluelessness confronts him with questions about concepts like 'truth' and 'meaning'.
-In the end the photograph itself is the only thing you get, like a song in a language that you don't understand.
+His ongoing body of work 'Untitled (ink on paper)' is a collection of autonomous, printed photographs.
+Although the images apparently depict realities that existed in the past, they are presented without the usual metadata and hence there are little or no clues why the photos were taken.
+Instead, they rather seem to enjoy their ambiguity and they challenge the viewer to intensify his view, and invite him to dive into the little universes that the images present.

 All visible elements equally contribute in shaping these little universes, as actors in a play.
 Tiny details - a special quality of photography: to catch little things that no painter would ever imagine to put them in his painting - have been caught by the democratic lens; they add to the viewer's feeling that he could step into these little universes almost physically, until he realizes that he is looking at both a reality and a fantasy, made of ink and paper.